husseinrasti/monad-IRC/README.md

 1. Open http://localhost:3000
 2. Run `connect wallet` to connect MetaMask
+3. Run `balance` to check your Smart Account balance
+4. Run `fund 0.1` to add MON tokens to your Smart Account (required for gas)
-3. Run `authorize session` to enable gasless messaging (one-time setup)
+5. Run `authorize session` to enable gasless messaging (one-time setup)
-4. Run `create #general` to create your first channel
+6. Run `create #general` to create your first channel
-5. Run `join #general` to enter the channel
+7. Run `join #general` to enter the channel
-6. Start chatting!
+8. Start chatting!

 ## Smart Contract Architecture